-After assembly, it is important to leak check the system prior to purging.
+A NOTICE After assembly, it is important to leak check the system prior to purging.
 This is an important step in making sure the glovebox functions properly.

-- 1. Turn on the power to the system. - 2.
-To change settings, refer to Section 16.1 Set Points - 3.
-Change the Chamber Pressure Control settings to the following set points: - a.
-3.5mBAR high. - b.
-2.0mBAR low. - NOTICE These set points are for testing purposes only. - 4.
-Press Return to return to Main Menu.
+- 1. Turn on the power to the system.

+- 2. To change settings, refer to Section 11.1 Set Points

+- 3. Change the Chamber Pressure Control settings to the following set points:

+- a.
+4.5mBAR high.

+- b.
+2.0mBAR low.

+A NOTICE These set points are for testing purposes only.

+4. Press Return to return to Main Menu.
 Press the Chamber Pressure Control button.
 ON should be displayed.

 - 5. Gas will begin to flow into the box until the low set point is reached. - 6.
-Using the foot pedal, press the gas pedal to increase the pressure 3.5mBAR. - A NOTICE When the upper set point is reached, the vacuum pump will turn on lowering the pressure.
-Let the glovebox settle for a couple of minutes. - NOTICE If you are leak checking your glovebox after your system has been running, turn OFF Circulation for 30 minutes prior to going on to Step 7. - 7.
-After the glovebox pressure has settled, time how fast pressure drops 0.1mBAR.
-For a successful test, the pressure should not drop more than 0.1mBAR for three (3) minutes.
+Using the foot pedal, press the gas pedal to increase the pressure to the upper set point.

+NOTICE When the upper set point is reached, the vacuum pump will turn on lowering the pressure.
+Let the glovebox settle for a couple of minutes.

+A NOTICE If you are leak checking your glovebox after your system has been running, turn OFF Circulation for 30 minutes prior to going on to Step 7.

+- 7. After the glovebox pressure has settled, time how fast pressure drops 0.1mBAR.
+For a successful test, the pressure should not drop 0.1mBAR in three (3) minutes. - e.g.: When the glovebox is at 2.5mBar it should hold between 2.5 and 2.6mBar for three (3) minutes.
+If it drops to 2.4, reset the timer.
+Take note of how long it takes to drop each 0.1 mbar.
+This is your leak rate.

-e.g.: When the glovebox is at 2.5mBar it should hold between 2.4 and 2.5mBar for three (3) minutes. - NOTICE If the test does not reach the above requirement, go over the fittings to check for a leak or any loose fittings.
-Once fittings have been checked, repeat the test until successful. - 8.
-After a successful leak check, return the pressure settings to the following set points: - a.
-2.5mBAR high. - b.
+NOTICE If the test does not reach the above requirement, go over the fittings to check for a leak or any loose fittings.
+Once fittings have been checked, repeat the test until successful.

+- 8. After a successful leak check, return the pressure settings to the following set points:

+- a.
+2.5mBAR high.

+- b.
 0.5mBAR low.